If your UAE-based business has revenue above AED 375,000 of taxable supplies over the last 12 months, you are probably required to register for VAT.

 There are a few exceptions to the requirement to register, such as if your business only supplies products or services classified as exempt from VAT.
-This includes some financial services and rental of property.
+This includes some financial services and the rental of property.
 You can also ask for an exception from registration if, despite reaching the AED 375,000 threshold, you do not make any further taxable supplies.

-However, the majority of businesses based in UAE with turnover above the registration threshold will be required to register for VAT.
+However, the majority of businesses based in the UAE with turnover above the registration threshold will be required to register for VAT.

 Late registration for VAT means a penalty of AED 20,000.